trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/be4.png

-The "Boot Environment Menu" indicates that multiple boot environments are available.
+The "Boot Environment Menu" entry indicates that multiple boot environments are available.
 To browse the available boot environments, press the :kbd:`spacebar` to pause the screen, arrow down to "Boot Environment Menu" and press :kbd:`Enter`.
 In the example shown in Figure 8.4c, two boot environments are available.
 The entry with "default" in the name indicates the date and time of the initial installation.
 The first boot entry indicates the operating system's current patch level and the date the system was updated.
 It is first in the boot order and since it is highlighted in blue, it is the active boot environment, or the one the system will boot into unless another BE is manually